merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 Candidatus_Gracilibacteria_bacterium_GCA_002746815.1                                           /Users/alonshaiber/Downloads/GN02-NCBI-GENOMES/Candidatus_Gracilibacteria_bacterium_GCA_002746815.1-contigs.fa                                           /Users/alonshaiber/Downloads/GN02-NCBI-GENOMES/Candidatus_Gracilibacteria_bacterium_GCA_002746815.1-external-functions.txt
 ```

-By excluding the external gene calls file from the fasta.txt file, we guarantee that `anvi-run-workflow` will use prodigal for gene calls.
+By excluding the external gene calls file from the fasta.txt file, we guarantee that `anvi-run-workflow` will use Prodigal for gene calls and there will be no disagreement on how genes were called between genomes from NCBI and genomes from other sources that are already in anvi'o.

-## Running the workflow

-The way I go about this, is that I first run the [contigs workflow](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#contigs-workflow) on these file.

-The easiest thing would be to use this config file `CONTIGS-CONFIG.json`:
+### Running snakemake workflows

+We generally first run the [contigs workflow](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#contigs-workflow) on these files.
+You can get a default config file for the contigs workflow as desribed in the anvi'o snakemake tutorial and take a look at all the parameters available to you.
+But the easiest thing to use would be this config file `CONTIGS-CONFIG.json`:

 ```json
 {